Last Updated On:

 Whatever it is, focus on only one goal.
 For other purposes, you can always design other landing pages.

-Take some inspiration from Lyft.
-Their landing page is minimalistic, neat, and focuses on getting their visitors to sign-up.
+Lyft landing page is minimalistic, neat, and focuses on getting their visitors to sign-up.
 It’s easy on the eye because there aren’t too many elements on the page.

 Image via Lyft